![]() |

 a sprinkle of parsley

-2 tablespoons of olive oil (for the skillet)
+2 tablespoons of butter or olive oil (for the skillet)

 1 cup of kasha (to coat the salmon cakes) - See note in step #3 below.